 2) Worrying About Things You Can’t Change Produces Unwanted Stress

 There are so many things in education that are beyond the control of the classroom teacher.
 The short list includes class size, students in the class, class length, the administration, and federal mandates.
 We all wish for things we don’t have – the grass is always greener on the other side.
-I’ve been reading the First5 messages each morning since summer, and THE VERY FIRST ONE I read was geared specifically toward this major stressor in my life.
+Daily devotionals keep me grounded first thing in the morning, and I love First5 messages and my own pastor’s All In Daily Devotional.
+THE VERY FIRST ONE I read from First 5 was geared specifically toward this major stressor in my life.
 Worry – and worrying about things I can’t change.
 The key quote said, “Contentment is the key to success.”
-If I’m always wishing I had different students, for example, then I’m not doing the ones that are right in front of me justice.
+If I’m always wishing I had different students, for example, then I’m not doing the ones that are right in front of me justice, and the truth is, God put those kids in my classroom for this season for a reason.
 Shifting your focus from the “what ifs” to the “what is” will definitely provide more success than stress.

 3) Listening to and Sponging Up Other People’s Negativity Breeds More Stress